It's normal and healthy for women to have some discharge from their vagina.

-- unusual vaginal discharge (this may be unusual in colour and smell unpleasant)
+- an unusual vaginal discharge – it may be an unusual colour and smelly

-- irritation and soreness of the vulva (the skin around the outside of your vagina)
+- an irritated and sore vulva (the skin around the outside of your vagina)

-- lumps, redness, swelling, blisters or ulcers on the vulva or anus
+- lumps, redness, swelling, blisters or ulcers on your vulva or anus

 Bacterial vaginosis (BV)